robertopsouto/cuda_training/1_fundamental_cuda_optimization/README.md

 ## 2 - Profiling

-We will introduce a new tool, the `nsys profile` and use it to measure kernel execution times and then gather additional metrics to help interpret our observations.
+We will introduce a new tool, the `nsys profile`, and use it to measure kernel execution times and then gather additional metrics to help interpret our observations.

-Before proceeding, make sure you have completed Task 1.
+Before proceeding, make sure you have completed the first Assignment.
 Then, use the following command to launch `nsys profile`: (*You may wish to expand your terminal window to more easily read the output*)

 ```
 srun --reservation=curso --gres=gpu:1 nsys profile --stats=true -t cuda --cuda-memory-usage=true matrix_sums